aye-thuzar/CS670Project/README.md

 **milestone3:**

 The following notebook has the tuned model.
+There are 6 classes in the Harvard USPTO patent dataset and I decided to encode them as follow:

+decision_to_str = {'REJECTED': 0, 'ACCEPTED': 1, 'PENDING': 1, 'CONT-REJECTED': 0, 'CONT-ACCEPTED': 1, 'CONT-PENDING': 1}

+so that I can get a patentability score between 0 and 1.

+I use the pertained-model 'distilbert-base-uncased' from the Hugging face hub and tune it with the smaller dataset.

+The average accuracy of the validation set is about 89%.

 milestone3 notebook: https://github.com/aye-thuzar/CS670Project/blob/main/CS670_milestone_3_AyeThuzar.ipynb